dlh01/dave-wpstarterkit/README.markdown

 Jaquith.
-This configuration involves creating a separate version of `wp-config.php` called `local-config.php`, in which your local database values are stored and `WP-DEBUG` is turned on.
+This configuration involves creating a separate version of `wp-config.php` called `local-config.php`, in which your local database values are stored and `WP-DEBUG` is on.

 A conditional inside `wp-config.php` checks for the existence of `local-config.php` and uses it if found.
 If not, it continues using the production configuration in `wp-config.php`.

 When deploying your site to your production server, then, you obviously have to exclude `local-config.php`, or else it